Why Are Boxing Shorts So Big? | Explained

-Compared to other combat sports, the Boxing shorts are a lot larger and heavier on the fighters.
+Compared to other combat sports, the Boxing shorts look a lot larger and heavier on the fighters.

 Table of Contents